three6five/kvm-ovs/README.md

 - create ovs bridge called ovs-br1
 ovs-vsctl add-br ovs-br1

-- define libvirt ovs network binding
+- define libvirt to ovs network binding ./net-define.sh
-./net-define.sh

 - run the demo script to create the guests
-TODO: demo requires the guest templates - provide link
+TODO: demo requires the guest templates - provide download link
 TODO: guest template are large (1.1G each) - one template could be used for all
+TODO: ansible to change guest configs instead of individual template images

 ./demo.sh